uvarc/courses/workshops/database/README.md

     secret_key                23481283852384128328a
     current_count             472
     jobs_remaining            13
+    last-winner               Darla Johnson
+    last-winner-date          08/17/2014 08:42:13.015 UTC
     ...                       ...

-In the case of document NoSQL databases, the "value" portion of the entry can get quite large.
+In the case of document NoSQL databases, the "value" portion of the entry can get much larger.
 Here is an example of an entry in JSON.
-Note that the entire entry (or "document") breaks down into a hierarchy of data: variables and their values, dictionaries of multiple values,
+Note that the entire entry (or "document") breaks down into a hierarchy of data: fields and their values, and dictionaries of multiple values,

     {
         "success": {